lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 At that point I know which protocol and which is vinculated with each ICD.
 But not which drugs are vinculated with each protocol.

 But the drugs have diferent presentations and dosages.
-After getting the raw data ([https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw](https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw)/tree/master/medicamentos/csv_raw) I crossed it with a drug API to normalize it.
+After getting the [raw data](https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw)/tree/master/medicamentos/csv_raw) I crossed it with a drug API to normalize it.

 ## Vinculating drugs with the protocols